You can access the user's Legal Hold data from endpoints such as computers and mobiles, and from cloud applications using WebDAV.

 Step 1 of 2: Obtain WebDAV access details

-Note: inSync Cloud administrators can also access WebDAV using an API token.
+Note: inSync Cloud administrator can also access WebDAV using an API token.
 To know more, see Access WebDAV using API token as an authentication mechanism.

 To obtain the WebDAV access details

 - Click Data Access.
 The data access URL and authentication details appear in the WebDAV Access Details area.